 - 2009 “Discourses on Danger and Dreams of Prosperity: Confounding U.S. Government positions on ‘Trafficking’ from the Context of the former Soviet Union.”
 In International Migration and Human Rights: The Global Repercussions of US Policy.
 S. Martinez, ed.
 Berkeley: University of California Press, pp.165-183.

-- In press.
+- 2017.
 Sex, Love and Migration: Postsocialism, Modernity, and Intimacy from Istanbul to the Arctic.
 Ithaca, NY: Cornell University Press.

 - 2004 The Museum at the End of the World: Encounters in the Russian Far East; co-authored with Laurel Kendall.
 Philadelphia: University of Pennsylvania Press.